Venthe/gitea-helm-chart/README.md

 ## Upgrading

+This section list major and breaking changes of each Helm Chart version.
+Please read them carefully to upgrade successfully.

 ## To 6.0.0

-:warning: The most recent `6.0.0` update brings some major and breaking changes.
-Please note the following changes in the Chart to upgrade successfully. :warning:

 ### New `enabled` flag for `startupProbe`

 Prior to this version the `startupProbe` was just a commented sample within the `values.yaml`.
 With the migration to an auto-generated [Parameters](#parameters) section, a new parameter `gitea.startupProbe.enabled` has been introduced set to `false` by default.

 If you are using the `startupProbe` you need to add that new parameter and set it to `true`.
 Otherwise, your defined probe won't be considered after the upgrade.

 ### To 5.0.0

-:warning: The most recent `5.0.0` update brings some major and breaking changes.
-Please note the following changes in the Chart to upgrade successfully. :warning:
+> 💥 The Helm Chart now requires Gitea versions of at least 1.11.0.

 #### Enable Dependencies

-:warning: The values to enable the dependencies, such as PostgreSQL, Memcached, MySQL and MariaDB have been moved from `gitea.database.builtIn.` to the dependency values. :warning:
+The values to enable the dependencies, such as PostgreSQL, Memcached, MySQL and MariaDB have been moved from `gitea.database.builtIn.` to the dependency values.

 You can now enable the dependencies as followed: